OpenFAST/openfast/docs/source/dev/code_style.rst

 Generally, code should be written such that it is straightforward to read.
 Syntactic sugar or brevity should not detract from readability.
-The exception to this is in situations where performance dictates a poorly readable code.
+The exception to this is in situations where performance requires poorly readable code.
 Here, comment blocks should be used to describe what is not readily apparent in the code.
 Indentation is typically three spaces and no tabs.